Tufalabs/website/README.md

 Public website for tufa labs

 ## How to deploy
-1. Build the blog first (see below)
-2. Push to main branch
+1. Push to main branch

+The blog will be automatically built by GitHub Actions.
+The workflow will:
+- Install required dependencies
+- Build the Jekyll site
+- Commit the generated files to the repository

-## How to build the blog before publishing
+## How to build the blog manually (for local testing)
 1. Navigate to the blog directory:
    ```
    cd blog